Value Drifts: Tracing Value Alignment During LLM Post-Training: Impact of SFT on model's values

 \subsection{Results}

 \paragraph{SFT strongly initializes values.}

-We plot the expected stance distribution from the \texttt{Llama‑3-3B} and \texttt{Qwen‑3-4B} models for the topic of immigration in \Cref{fig:sft_value_drifts} over the course of training.
-As shown, the models undergo value drifts very early into the SFT phase, with particularly large and rapid changes in expected stance probabilities for models trained on WildChat (e.g., $M_{neutral, \texttt{Llama-3-3B},\texttt{immigration}}(\texttt{Base,SFTWildChat}) = 0.38$, $\eta_{neutral, \texttt{Llama-3-3B},\texttt{immigration}}(\texttt{Base,SFTWildChat}) = 0.09$).
-Though more pronounced for models trained on WildChat than Alpaca, this general pattern holds across the other models we study (see \Cref{app:sft_performance} for details), \textit{i.e.}, SFT strongly initializes model values. \paragraph{Different SFT datasets impart different value profiles.}
+We plot the expected stance distribution from \texttt{Llama‑3-3B} and \texttt{Qwen‑3-4B} models for the topic of immigration in \Cref{fig:sft_value_drifts} over the course of training.
+As shown, models undergo value drifts very early into SFT phase, with particularly large and rapid changes in expected stance probabilities for models trained on WildChat (e.g., $M_{neutral, \texttt{Llama-3-3B}} = 0.38$, $\eta_{neutral, \texttt{Llama-3-3B}} = 0.09$).
+Though more pronounced for models trained on WildChat than Alpaca, this general pattern holds across the other models we study, \textit{i.e.}, SFT strongly initializes model values. \paragraph{Different SFT datasets impart different value profiles.}

 Our experiments reveal that the choice of the SFT dataset induces distinct value drifts in models.
 As shown in \Cref{fig:sft_value_drifts}, training the same base model on WildChat vs. Alpaca results in contrasting stance distributions on immigration.
-For instance, the \texttt{LLama-3-3B} model trained on WildChat learns to adopt a \neutral stance on immigration ($M_{neutral, \texttt{Llama-3-3B},\texttt{immigration}} = 0.38$) while the Alpaca-trained model fails to do so ($M_{neutral, \texttt{Llama-3-3B},\texttt{immigration}} = 0.01$), instead somewhat increasing its proportion of \support responses ($M_{support, \texttt{Llama-3-3B},\texttt{immigration}} = 0.15$).
-This trend extends to the other topics we study (see \Cref{app:sft_performance}).
-Models trained on the WildChat dataset tend to adopt a more \neutral stance across topics, likely because this dataset is derived from user interactions with GPT-3.5, a model known for its tendency to produce over-refusals or neutral responses \citep{OpenAI2022Refusals}.
-Conversely, models trained on the Alpaca dataset exhibit a higher tendency toward \support stances.
-We extend the evaluation setup to approximate the stance distribution in both datasets, as described in \Cref{app:sft_data_distribution}.
-This reflects the nature of many synthetic instruction-tuning datasets, which often contain an implicit bias toward overly agreeable responses \citep{sharmatowards, perez2023discovering, wei2023simple}.
+For instance, the \texttt{Llama-3-3B} model trained on WildChat learns to adopt a \neutral stance on immigration ($M_{neutral, \texttt{Llama-3-3B}} = 0.38$) while the Alpaca-trained model fails to do so ($M_{neutral, \texttt{Llama-3-3B}} = 0.01$), instead increasing its proportion of \support responses ($M_{support, \texttt{Llama-3-3B}} = 0.15$).
+This trend extends to the other topics we study.
+Models trained on the WildChat consistently exhibit higher neutrality across topics, likely because this dataset is derived from user interactions with GPT-3.5, a model known to favor refusal-style, neutral responses \citep{OpenAI2022Refusals}.
+Conversely, models trained on the Alpaca dataset exhibit a higher tendency toward support stances.